 - 1) Residents are instructed not to bring L.P.G cylinders into block.
 This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) All store cupboards are kept locked, store cupboard doors should be upgraded to Fire Doors FD30's as part of any future refurbishment works. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) All store cupboards are kept locked, it appears that store cupboard doors have been replaced. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.